 8. How will my child be included in activities outside the setting?

 Risk assessments are carried out prior to activities outside the setting to ensure the needs and requirements of all children will be suitably and safely met.
-Natasha, Tina and your key person will discuss with you, your child’s needs to ensure they are able to access and enjoy all activities with staff support as required.
+Natalie, Tina and your key person will discuss with you, your child’s needs to ensure they are able to access and enjoy all activities with staff support as required.
 You will not be required to accompany children on our in-session walks and visits to local areas, however, if you have any concerns you are welcome to join us as a parent helper.

 Additional activities such as our Summer outing and Easter egg hunt are parentally supported events and all parents are informed about these events in advance.